How to Help Your Molting Chickens

 Some chickens will molt quickly, replacing their feathers in three or four weeks.
 Others will take several months to grow new ones.

-Occasionally, you may get a chicken that is molting so quickly she (or he) has bald spots.
+Occasionally, you may have a chicken molting so quickly that she (or he) has bald spots.
 My poor Ellie (below) looks pitiful but she is a fast molter.

 New feathers are called pin feathers and while they are growing they contain a blood vessel that carries blood to the growing feather.